nervosnetwork/ckb/rpc/README.md

     Miners must keep this unchanged when including this uncle in the new block.

 * `required`: `boolean` - Whether miners must include this uncle in the submit block.

+### Type `Version`

+The simple increasing integer version.

+This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint32](type.Uint32.html#examples).

 ## RPC Errors